tinyvision-ai-inc/pico2-ice/Docs/getting_started.md

 [ZeptoForth](https://github.com/tabemann/zeptoforth),
 ...

-Currently C/C++ programming is best suported through the pico-ice-sdk: a Raspberry Pi [pico-sdk](https://github.com/raspberrypi/pico-sdk/) library.
+Currently C/C++ programming is best suported through the pico-ice-sdk, which is shared between pico-ice and pico2-ice: a Raspberry Pi [pico-sdk](https://github.com/raspberrypi/pico-sdk/) library.

 This is a guide for how to build application running on the RP2350 microcontroller.